ssbc/ssb-config/README.md

 ### Example `connnections` configurations

 If you want your Pub to be a [Tor](https://torproject.org) [onion service](https://community.torproject.org/onion-services), your config should resemble the below.
-This will allow the Pub to accept .onion invites and to be administered (only) on localhost. [ssb-server](https://github.com/ssbc/ssb-server) will use `localhost:9050` (Tor default) as the socks server.
+This will allow the Pub to accept .onion invites and to be administered (only) on localhost. [ssb-server](https://github.com/ssbc/ssb-server) will use the Tor default SOCKS server `localhost:9050`

 ```json
 {